 So here’s how you take command of this technique.
 For example, let’s say we want a narrow hem with a finished width of ¼ inch…

-- First, stitch a line of stitching at a ¼ inch from the raw edge.
+Step 1: Stitch a line of stitching at a ¼ inch from the raw edge all the way around.

 Alright.
 Now that we’ve got wovens covered, it’s time to tackle…